adindrabkin/unix_shell_multiplier/README.md

 # Unix Shell Multiplier
 For when one reverse shell listener is not enough.

-Unix Shell Multiplier connects to a netcat reverse shell and creates multiple disowned netcat reverse shell listeners.
+Unix Shell Multiplier connects to a netcat bind shell and creates multiple disowned netcat bind shell listeners.

 Use this tool when blue team is manually killing processes by ID.